 The aggregate fees on an annual basis for each of the Retail Class shares and Investor Class shares of the Funds are not to exceed 0.15% of the average daily net asset value of the Retail Class shares or Investor Class shares, as applicable, held in the name of a Participating Organization.
 The aggregate fees on an annual basis for the Institutional Class shares of the Funds are not to exceed 0.05% of the average daily net asset value of the Institutional Class shares held in the name of a Participating Organization.
+The aggregate fees on an annual basis for the Institutional Class shares held in the name of a Participating Organization.
 The Services Plan fees are compensation for providing some or all of the following ongoing shareholder related services: (i) establishing and maintaining Fund shareholder accounts, (ii) aggregating, processing and transmitting Fund shareholder orders and instructions regarding accounts, (iii) processing dividend and other distribution payments from each Fund on behalf of shareholders, (iv) preparing reports or forms on behalf of shareholders, (v) forwarding communications from each Fund to shareholders, and (vi) providing other similar services as applicable statutes, rules or regulations permit.
 None of the aforementioned services includes distribution-related services or activities.
 Any amount of such Services Plan fees not paid for such services shall be periodically remitted to such Fund's applicable share class.